ohmu/omcache/README.rst

 goals of the OMcache project are a stable API and ABI and 'easy' integration into complex applications and systems.
 OMcache is meant to be used as a middleware layer to provide redundancy and consistency to a memcached server cluster.
-OMcache specifically tries to avoid ABI brekage and does not mask any signals or call blocking functions to help integrating it into other solutions.
+OMcache specifically tries to avoid ABI breakage and does not mask any signals or call blocking functions to help integrating it into other solutions.